mw-ding/mw-ding.github.io/content/about.md

 ---

 Hi!
 This is Mengwei Ding.
 I am now an Eng lead at Facebook.
-Currently, I am a part of the mission building Creators ecosystem on Facebook App, reclaiming Facebook's territory from our competitors, starting from H2'21.
+Currently, I am a part of the mission building Creators ecosystem on Facebook App, reclaiming Facebook's territory for Creators from our competitors, starting from H2'21.
 Before that, I led a team build audience workstreams of [*Live Audio Room*](https://about.fb.com/news/2021/06/live-audio-rooms-and-podcasts-on-facebook/) product, and its distribution and discovery channels from scratch, catching the tide in live audio space.

 Prior to Facebook, I was a *Principal Software Engineer II* at [*Elastic*](https://elastic.co), the company